Emiko124/Starbucks-capstone/README.md

 pip install -r requirement.txt

 ### SUMMARY OF THE RESULTS
-Firstly I built a modle that predicts the event
+I built two models using 4 different classifiers on two different scenarios one including the offer type as aprt of the independent variable and the other excluding it.

-The acccuracy for individual model are as follows:
+The acccuracy for the first model are as follows:

 Model	Accuracy Score
 0 KNN	0.735714